zama-ai/concrete/docs/howto/debug.md

 ### Manual exports.

 Manual exports are mostly used for visualization.
 They can be very useful for demonstrations.
-Here is how to perform one:
+Such an export can be performed in the following way:

 ```python
 from concrete import fhe